Did you go to school in Walthamstow? Want to see pictures?

-Listed here are all of the emails we received in our first year of operation.
+Listed here are the 53 emails we received in our first year of operation.

 I found your website when I was looking to see if Manzes pie and mash shop was still in the High st. I was born in Pembroke rd Walthamstow in March 1945 and moved to Lowestoft in Suffolk in 1988.
 I noticed you have some photos and as I have a few was wondering if you would be interested in seeing them, of course I will have to sort them out first.
 They are mostly from around late 70s to mid 80s when I was very interested in photography.